How to Pose for Professional Headshots

 The Table and Stool, Basics

 You may have thought that the most important equipment on the set was the camera or the lighting.
 Not really.
-The simple folding table, easy to transport and easy to store is a key to our posing.
+The simple folding table, easy to transport, and easy to store is a key to our posing.
 Think of the most comfortable place in your home.
 Many would agree that’s found at the kitchen table.
 We are comfortable there.
-Same comfort moves to the set.
+The same comfort moves to the set.
+People seem more comfortable at the table.

 So the table is preferred over a special cut-out posing “accessory”.
-Also, the pivoting stool is our way of not showing unnecessary chair hardware and allowing the subject to easily move, bodily, from side to side.
+Also, the pivoting stool is our way of not showing unnecessary chair hardware at their back and allowing the subject to easily move, bodily, from side to side.
 Also, be sure it’s height adjustable.

 The Portfolio To See